stackbit-projects/fierce-iron-3aaa9/src/pages/posts/relax-in-nature.md

 > We also provide training to tailors who are not familiar with advanced technology as they are from rural area.

 * They are skilled in stitching the clothes.
+* Prepare clothes on time.
+* Proper measurement of customers are taken by our team members .
+* Dresses are prepared according to customer as some likes loose fitting and some likes body fitting clothes.